-Our executive officers are appointed annually by our Board of Directors.
-Our executive officers for the year ended December 31, 2022 were:
+Our named executive officers are appointed annually by our Board of Directors.
+Our named executive officers for the year ended December 31, 2023 were:

-- Michael D. Popielec, President and Chief Executive Officer from January 1, 2022 to November 22, 2022 - Michael E. Manna, President and Chief Executive Officer commencing November 22, 2022 - Philip A. Fain, Chief Financial Officer, Treasurer and Secretary
+- Michael E. Manna, President and Chief Executive Officer - Philip A. Fain, Chief Financial Officer, Treasurer and Secretary